ahmedkamel180998/Mastering-Object-Oriented-Programming--OOP--Using-CPP/notes/CH05_Object-Oriented programming Relations/CH05_VID03_Aggregation.md

 - **Association**: A general relationship where one class is connected to another.
 It can be represented by a method or a pointer.
 - **Aggregation**: A stronger form of association where the relationship is defined within the constructor of the container class.
 This means that the container class requires the aggregated object for its initialization.

+### Key Takeaways:

+- **Aggregation** is a stronger, more specific form of Association.

+- **Aggregation** implies a "whole-part" relationship with independent lifecycles, while Association is a general relationship without strict ownership or lifecycle dependencies.

+- **Aggregation** is often represented in constructors, while Association can be represented by methods or pointers.

 ---

 #### Conclusion